 But I wanted to step it up for the holiday season.
-Creating a hot cocoa bar, was unchartered territory for me.
-It was the motivation I needed to create a Colorado casual hot cocoa bar before the snow ramps up all along the Rockies.
+Creating a hot cocoa bar, with candy canes, chocolate-covered pretzels and pink marshmallows was unchartered territory for me.
+It was the motivation I needed to create a hot cocoa bar before the snow ramps up all along the Rockies.

 I am not a huge hot chocolate girl, but my family loves hot chocolate after fresh snow and commutes home after a day of skiing.

 I found the bulk of my hot cocoa bar goodies at Sprouts and Trader Joe’s.